-Section 4 -Tax-Supported Debt Peer Comparison
+Section 4 - Tax-Supported Debt Peer Comparison

 In May 2016, Moody's issued its annual US State Debt Median report, which reviews and ranks Net Tax-Supported Debt levels for US States.
-Net Tax-Supported Debt is measured relative to state personal income, population, and general revenue levels.
-The peer states of Delaware, Connecticut, Massachusetts, Maine, New Hampshire, and Vermont were selected for comparison purposes due to geographical proximity (the New England states), population (Delaware, Vermont, New Hampshire, Maine), age of infrastructure (all), and concentration of services at the state level (Delaware).
+Net Tax-Supported Debt is measured relative to state personal

 The Tax-Supported Debt to personal income ratio (see Table 7) measures the State's debt paid from general taxes and revenues in comparison to personal income, which is considered to be a good measure of the State's aggregate wealth.
-Rhode Island's Net Tax-Supported Debt to Personal Income ratio had decreased over the period from 2010 - 2015 and its ranking dropped from the 13th highest in the country to the 15th highest.
+Rhode Island's Net Tax-Supported Debt to Personal Income ratio had decreased over the period from 2010 -2015 and its ranking dropped from the 13th highest in the country to the 15th highest.